jethanivijay/DevopsWithGithub-Hands-on-Labs/README.md

 # Welcome to DevOps with Github - HandsonLabs

-## *Github Actions workflow for each Labs are in their branches, Please use Branchlink*
+## *Github Actions workflows for each Labs are in their branches, Please use Branchlink*

 ## Lab 1 : Create Express App using NodeJs